MicrosoftDocs/learn/learn-pr/student-evangelism/career-get-noticed/includes/2-networking.md

 ### Join the Microsoft LEARN student ambassador program

-The student ambassadors are globally distributed cohort of more than 5000 individuals and growing year over year.
-It has sometimes been known as the _MVP program for students_, just to give you an idea of what it does.
+The Student Ambassadors are a global community of like minded students that share a passion for technology and making an impact.
+You’ll find a diverse and inclusive group that is focused on socially significant issues and technologies, Microsoft experts and mentors who can offer guidance, and resources to help you learn the skills that will help you land your dream job and create opportunities for others.

 :::image type="content" source="../media/ambassador1.png" alt-text="network with your peers":::

-The reason to join are many:
+The reasons to join are many:

-- **Make a difference:** Connect with other students who share your passion in focused Leagues and use tech to solve real-world challenges together.
+- **Make a difference**: Connect with other students who share your passion in focused Leagues and use tech to solve real-world challenges together.

-- **Grow your skills:** Kick-start your career with training and certifications, support for virtual events, and unique access to experts and mentors.
+- **Grow your skills**: Kick-start your career with training and certifications, support for virtual events, and unique access to experts and mentors.

-- **Become a leader in your local tech community:** Host digital events, offer guidance to other students, and earn recognition that separates your résumé from the pack.
+- **Become a leader in your local tech community**: Host digital events, offer guidance to other students, and earn recognition that separates your resume from the pack.

 What you'll do:

 :::image type="content" source="../media/ambassador2.png" alt-text="Educate your community":::

 - **Host events**: Host tech events with other student ambassadors but also with folks at Microsoft.
-Ambassadors have been known to participate as speakers for things like LEARN Live, Microsoft Ignite and many other events.
+Ambassadors have been known to participate as speakers for things like Learn live, Microsoft Ignite, and Microsoft Reactor events.

-- **Create content**: You will create various content like blog posts, videos, and even [LEARN modules](aka.ms/learn).
+- **Create content**: You will create various content like blog posts, videos and even [Learn modules](https://aka.ms/learn).

-- **Build your network**: Collaborate with your student ambassadors peers and Microsoft employees.
+- **Build your network**: Collaborate with your student ambassadors' peers and Microsoft employees.

-- **Participate in mentoring sessions**: Get guidance on your career and your resume among other things.
+- **Participate in mentoring sessions**: Get guidance on tech skills, your resume, and the next steps as you prepare for your career.

- [Apply as Microsoft LEARN Student Ambassador](https://studentambassadors.microsoft.com/en-US/apply) it might be the best decision you ever make, to take your career into a place you never thought possible.
+[Apply to become a Microsoft Learn Student Ambassador](https://studentambassadors.microsoft.com/apply) — new students are accepted quarterly.

 ### Collaborate in open-source projects that interest you